-Programmers and customers do not always speak quite the same language, even when the both speak English (or French, or ...).
+Programmers and Customers do not always speak quite the same language, even when the both speak English (or French, or ...).
 It is easy for a customer to become baffled by a programmer; did they actually answer my question, what did the answer actually mean to me, will it fix my problem?

-- Programmers say "it will take fifteen days as we will need to introduce [xxx]" - Customers think "but I just want to do this simple thing, do I really need [xxx]" - Programmers explain why [xxx] is needed, but Customer does not fully understand, but after a few attempts is unable to find a way to communicate further with the programmer, and is worried that they have been misunderstood.
+- We need a translator, someone who knows how to talk to programmers and customers - We need someone to help the Customer talk to the Programmers - Programmers say "it will take fifteen days as we will need to introduce [xxx]" - Customers think "but I just want to do this simple thing, do I really need [xxx]" - Programmers explain why [xxx] is needed, but Customer does not fully understand, but after a few attempts is unable to find a way to communicate further with the Programmer, and is worried that they have been misunderstood.

-We have found that customers who are not themselves (ex-) programmers often lack expertise in programmer jargon, and need a geek interpreter, a person who helps the customer understand and talk to the programmers.
+We have found that Customers who are not themselves (ex-) programmers often lack expertise in programmer jargon, and need a geek interpreter, a person who helps the customer understand and talk to the programmers.

-The Geek Interpreter generally does not talk to these programmers directly but instead provides a sounding board and coaches the customer in G33k 5p34k (Geek Speak).
+The Geek Interpreter generally does not talk to these programmers directly but instead provides a sounding board and coaches the customer in G33k 5p34k.
 The Geek Interpreter role is never an official team role / position on the team.
-Often the Geek Interpreter has the official role of a Business Analyst, Tester or project manager and is a recent ex-programmer.
+Often the Geek Interpreter has the official role of a Business Analyst, Tester or PM and is a recent ex-programmer.
 However, the Geek Interpreter can also be a programmer (on either the same or different project) whom the customer trusts.

 It is also interesting to notice that in all cases we have studied, the customer has been very careful with the use of the Geek Interpreter role and never plays the Geek Interpreter against another programmer directly.
-If a customer were to play the Geek Interpreter off against the programmers then the customer could (a) damage their relationship with the programmers who may feel that the customer no longer trusts them and/or (b) the customer could damage their relationship with the Geek Interpreter, who might no longer feel comfortable providing assistance to the customer.
-Additionally the Geek Interpreter's relationship with the programmers could be damaged, and this could be significant depending on their role on, or relationship with, the programmer team.
+If a customer were to play the Geek Interpreter off against the programmers then the customer could (a) damage their relationship with the programmers who may feel that the customer no longer trusts them and/or (b) the customer could damage their relationship with the Geek Interpreter who may no longer feel comfortable providing assistance to the customer.
+Additionally the Geek Interpreter's relationship with the programmers could be damaged and this could be significant depending on their role on or relationship with the programmer team.